 Now for Alisa’s recipe.
 I hope you’ll forgive me on sharing another chocolate recipe.
 I know you will … because it’s a truffles recipe with four variations.
 Truffles always make an appearance at my house for our Valentine’s Day party.
 Now I have this wonderful recipe from Alisa that’s gluten free, dairy free, grain free, egg free, nut free, and soy protein free.
 And, look at her photos of these treats.
 Definitely sweetheart worthy … every one of them!

 - 8 Ounces Semi-Sweet Chocolate Chips (or dark if you prefer), approximately 1-1/3 Cups (as mentioned, I used those dairy-free Chocolate Dream Chips – blue bag)

-See that nice thick cream on top.
-It should scoop out nicely.
-I usually get about 1/2 cup of cream per can (just enough if you opt to double this recipe).
+- When you open the can, there should be a nice thick cream on top which you can scoop out.
+I usually get about ½ cup of cream per can (just enough if you opt to double this recipe).
 Underneath is a watery coconut milk.
 You can reserve that for using in some other savory meal or sweet baked goodie.

 - Cocoa Sugar Combo – Sift together equal parts cocoa and powdered sugar.